-I will avoid going into more detail here as this is a world of its own, but the point I wish to make is that what we eat is important to all aspects of our health and will also affect our ability to Rest and Move.
+I will avoid going into more detail here as this is a world of its own, but the point I wish to make is that what we eat is important for all aspects of our health and will also affect our ability to Rest and Move.
 The three pillars are inextricably linked.

-There is a great phrase that, in my view, sums up the importance of choosing the right food: “you can’t out-train a bad diet”.
+There is a great phrase that, in my view, sums up the importance of choosing the right food: “You can’t out-train a bad diet”.

 The science of food is a fascinating area and I can recommend some good reads here.
 I especially like the information around leptin and ghrelin - the appetite hormones - referred to in Matthew Walker’s book.

 Another personal favourite is ‘10% Human’ by Alanna Collen3.
 She writes about the world that is our gut, or microbiome.
 The opening observation is that non-human microbes make up 90% of the cells on or in our bodies.
 These guests have a significant impact on our physical and mental well-being with studies suggesting they impact a breadth of areas from our immune system to obesity, allergies to childbirth.
-The science is still in its relative infancy and should be taken with a pinch of salt but nonetheless it’s a really interesting area to keep an eye on.
+The science is still in its relative infancy and should be taken with a pinch of salt but nonetheless, it’s a really interesting area to keep an eye on.

 It’s also worth thinking of the timing of eating, something that people don’t often talk about.
 I don’t know about you but I find a late meal at night negatively impacts my sleep.

-The science around exercise and it’s impact on a healthy lifestyle is well-documented and not an area I would preach about.
+The science around exercise and its impact on a healthy lifestyle is well-documented and not an area I would preach about.
 That said there are some very interesting reads out there on the subject.

 One of my favourites is a book called ‘Spark!’ by Dr John J. Ratey and Eric Hagerman4 which covers the relationship between exercise and the brain.
 I won’t spoil it for you but essentially, exercising helps your brain and body function and improves your mental health.
-As ever, all key attributes associated with Feel-good Living.
+As ever, all key attributes are associated with Feel-good Living.